vzool/docs/api/reference.md

 #### Get Activity

-Get an array of activity
+Get an array of activity.

 ```http
 GET /activity